NVIDIA/apex/README.md

 - Fused kernels that improve the performance of `apex.parallel.DistributedDataParallel` and `apex.amp`.
 `DistributedDataParallel`, `amp`, and `SyncBatchNorm` will still be usable, but they may be slower.

-Pyprof support has been moved to its own [dedicated repository](https://github.com/NVIDIA/PyProf).
-The codebase is deprecated in Apex and will be removed soon.

 ### Windows support
 Windows support is experimental, and Linux is recommended.  `pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" .` may work if you were able to build Pytorch from source on your system.  `pip install -v --no-cache-dir .` (without CUDA/C++ extensions) is more likely to work.
 If you installed Pytorch in a Conda environment, make sure to install Apex in that same environment.